 With a Canva Pro membership, you get access to all of their assets (including more fonts, stock photos, stock audio, and stock video), as well as the ability to create pieces that need custom dimensions.
 With Pro, you can even create your own brand pack so you have easy access to your brand colors, logos, favorite images, fonts, and more.

 I was able to create this graphic, from idea to execution, in under 10 minutes using Canva.
-I had no idea what I wanted to create for a website launch but I was able to search their templates for inspiration and loved all the rocketships that came up.
-None of the premade templates resonated with me so I used Canva’s excellent stock photo library and pre-made text designs to create something simple and impactful.
+At first, I had no idea what I wanted to create for a website launch.
+Once I searched their templates for inspiration the rocketships inspired me.
+I ended using Canva’s excellent stock photo library and pre-made text designs to create something simple and impactful.

 If you’re putting the right time and energy into launching your site as you did in creating it, you’ll create a successful campaign that generates excitement and intrigue, resulting in site visits and greater business opportunities.